lachlan-waugh/comp-notes/comp/6845/week03.md

 |                            | nothing is wiped/deleted from MFT or clusters                |
 |                            | therefore: until the FILE entry is overwritten, the data is still there |

+&nbsp;

+### file slack
-**file slack**: occurs because data can only be allocated to files at cluster level
+* occurs because data can only be allocated to files at cluster level
+* in Windows, RAM slack is padded with 0s while drive slack is left untouched

 | drive slack | if file doesn't fill entire cluster, remaining slack can contain residual data |
 | ----------- | ------------------------------------------------------------ |
 | RAM slack   | you can't address part of a sector, so there's slack at the end of the sector |

-> in Windows, RAM slack is padded with 0s while drive slack is left untouched
+&nbsp;

-### unallocated clusters
+## unallocated clusters
 * file carving is scanning unallocated clusters for traces of deleted files
 * does this by looking for File Signatures (tell-tale byte structures)

+&nbsp;

+## the sleuthkit (TSK)
-**the sleuthkit (TSK)**: Autopsy is just a GUI for TSK
+> Autopsy is just a GUI for TSK

 | **img_stat** | shows basic information about the image (type, hash, etc).
 A good starting point |
 | ------------ | ------------------------------------------------------------ |